SamuelPuertaTerron/Sengine/Docs/CodingStandards.md

 * **Write Readable Code**

-    The code should be easy to understand
+    The code should be easy to understand and self documenting to an extent

 * **Keep It Simple**